FEBRUARY 28, 2022

 PLAN MEMBER REDUCTION TO WORK HOURS

 We are making an exception for employees who are working reduced hours due to COVID-19.
-Until further notice (or until May 31, 2020 for La Capitale policies), we will not apply our standard requirements related to the minimum number of hours worked to be eligible for benefits.
+(IA is on a case-by-case basis only, please speak to your GroupHEALTH contact for further information.)
+Until further notice, we will not apply our standard requirements related to the minimum number of hours worked to be eligible for benefits.

 MINIMUM NUMBER OF EMPLOYEES

-We are making an exception until further notice (or until May 31, 2020 for La Capitale policies) for groups that fall below the minimum number of employees when an employer has reduced the number of employees due to COVID-19 below the minimum required.
+We are making an exception until further notice for groups that fall below the minimum number of employees when an employer has reduced the number of employees due to COVID-19 below the minimum required.

 COVERED BENEFIT AMOUNTS

 Unless instructed otherwise by plan sponsors, benefits that are salary based will be adjudicated based on the coverage for which the premium is being paid.
-Employer and employee premium rates will remain unchanged as we are committed to covering the current amounts on record.
+Premium rates will remain unaffected by this other than any “normal” change at renewal.

 If plan sponsors want to insure employees at their reduced hours for a corresponding decrease in benefits they must submit an earnings change in WEBS online.